Ghost-Recon131/APT-A1/README.md

 Used in CLion to test & debug, should not be used for actual compilation.

-## Test Cases
+# Test Cases
 ### sampleTest
 Just the sample test and expected output given.

-## TestCases
+## TestCases Directory
 Contains test cases written by me as part of Milestone 1.

-Milestone 2&3 Test Cases 1 - 8
+### Milestone 2&3 Test Cases 1 - 8
 - Tests basic functionality of Milestone 2-3
 - Includes scenarios of multiple routes to goal, unreachable spaces in maze, multiple routes with same distance to G.

-Milestone 4 Test Cases 1 - 7
+### Milestone 4 Test Cases 1 - 10
 - Tests basic functionality of Milestone 4
 - Includes environment of either larger or smaller than 20x20
 - Includes scenarios of multiple routes to goal, unreachable spaces in maze, multiple routes with same distance to G.
+- Program will take some time (10-30sec depending on system specs)to complete Test Cases 7-10 as these use a fairly
+- larger sized environment.

+## Known Behaviors
+- Program will prefer turning right rather than left when paths to G are of the same length.
+(See test case 10)
+- Program will prefer going up rather than down when paths to G are of the same length.
+(See test case 11)
+- Shortest path will always be calculated.